 Around the World in 90 Days

-A round-the-world ticket meant that you could take multiple halts but travel only in one direction.
-So, our ticket was Delhi-Singapore-Bangkok-HongKong-Tokyo-Honolulu-San Francisco-Chicago-Detroit-Washington-New York-London-Luxembourg-Delhi.
-We paid Rs 19,000/- per person ($260) for this multi-stop ticket.
+A round-the-world ticket allowed you to make several stops but only travel in one direction.
+So our itinerary was as follows: Delhi-Singapore-Bangkok-Hong Kong-Tokyo-Honolulu-San Francisco-Chicago-Detroit-Washington-New York-London-Luxembourg-Delhi For this multi-stop ticket, we paid Rs 19,000/- ($260) per person.
 Isn’t it unbelievable?

 The cities I visited?
 It is a long list and, to be honest, I can’t recollect all of them.
 Singapore, Bangkok, Pattaya, HongKong, Macau, Tokyo (most expensive), Honolulu, San Francisco, Los Angeles, Las Vegas, Washington, New York, Chicago, Orlando, Detroit, Toronto, London, Luxembourg, Paris, Nice, Monte Carlo, Amsterdam, Vienna, Salzburg, Innsbruck, Zurich, Geneva, Jungfrau, Rome, Venice, Naples, Pisa, Hamburg, Dusseldorf, and so many more.
 After spending 90 days on the roads, we took the flight back to Delhi – the last leg of our round-the-world ticket.

 PS: My memories are faded and so are the pictures.
 The clicks are mostly from the USA as they were taken by our friends.
-We had not bothered to take a camera.
+We had not bothered to bring a camera.
 As there were no handy phone cameras around, we are left with our memories to fall back on.